blazingdrummer/BakedModpack/README.md

   - README: added a notice for dealing with potential update issues until r2modman adds modpack support

 `v2.0.3`

+  - updated this page's link to direct to this project's GitHub
   - updated BepInEx to v3.2.0
   - updated R2API to v2.4.10
   - updated Pingprovements to v1.5.1